WeronikaMateuszJedrzej/Wine-Data-Analysis/README.md

 Hey everyone,

+Here is a repository for our project.
+It contains two folders: Heatmaps and App.
+  -Heatmaps folder contains files showing the distribution of wines based on various criteria on a map.
-We made an app that suggests 5 best wines for your preferences.
-In order to try it download the files and run it on your computer.
+  -App folder contains all the files for the app to work.
+The application suggests 5 best wines for your preferences.

+  In order to try it, download the files and run it on your computer.
 Have fun :)